scikit-learn/enhancement_proposals/slep024/proposal.rst

 - The tool should be actively maintained.
 - The tool should have a clear documentation.
 - The tool should be well tested.

+More generally, even for content not presenting a tool, the following criteria apply:

 - The content should adhere to our code of conduct standards.
 - The content should not be advertisement for a commercial endeavor (see below)
 - Claims should, as much as possible, backed by authoritative sources or reproducible